Innovation Lab

 CMN NAVAL designs and builds a wide range of heavily armed surface combatants for a broad spectrum of operations from the littorals to open seas as stand-alone platforms or parts of the networked task force.
 For this reason, these surface combatants are equipped with multiple communications systems operating over a wide frequency band and at different powers.

-Electromagnetic interference and electromagnetic compatibility constitute significant concern in the development phases of a project.
-These concerns are more critical in the V/UHF frequency band due to the number of antennas.
+Electromagnetic interference and electromagnetic compatibility are significant concerns in project development phases.
+Due to the number of antennas, these concerns are more critical in the V/UHF frequency band.

 Broadband electromagnetic radar absorbers

-Modern military ships are heavily equipped with antennas and radars dedicated to communication and combat systems.
+Modern military ships have antennas and radars dedicated to communication and combat systems.
 As a result, the arrangement and positioning of antennas and radars are complex from an Electromagnetic Waves (EW) propagation point of view.

 Subscribe To Our Newsletter